gitomator/gitomator-classroom/README.md

 #### Step 2 - Start the console

-`cd` your way to the root of this repo, and run:
+From the root of this repo, run:

 ```sh
  $ bin/console --context PATH-TO-YOUR-CONFIG-FILE-FROM-STEP-1